Send requests for human review

 }

-Select the review form you created in gotoHuman.
+Select the review review template you created in gotoHuman.

-It will automatically load the fields you added to your form and allow you to enter or map values to them.
+It will automatically load the fields you added to your review template and allow you to enter or map values to them.

 Read more in our Make integration guide.